AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all contacts.
-2. FApro clears all contacts.
+2. FApro clears all contacts. <br/>
+    Use case ends.

 **Use case: Exiting FApro**

 **MSS**

 1. User requests to exit the application.
-2. FApro closes the window and its system.
+2. FApro closes the window and its system. <br/>
+    Use case ends.

 **Use case: Finding all contacts who were last contacted**

 **MSS**

 1. User requests to see all contacts who were last contacted.
-2. AddressBook shows a list of contacts who were last contacted sorted by least to most recent.
+2. AddressBook shows a list of contacts who were last contacted sorted by least to most recent. <br/>
+    Use case ends.

 **Use case: Finding all upcoming contacts with appointments**

 **MSS**

 1. User requests to find clients containing an upcoming appointment.
-2. AddressBook shows the list of clients, ordering them from the nearest to the farthest upcoming appointment based on date.
+2. AddressBook shows the list of clients, ordering them from the nearest to the farthest upcoming appointment based on date. <br/>
+    Use case ends.

 ### Non-Functional Requirements